 From Screen to Stage

-The theatrical masterpiece builds on the phenomenal success of Disney’s 1994 animated feature.
-The original film dominated the 1995 Academy Awards, earning Oscars for Hans Zimmer’s sweeping original score and Elton John and Tim Rice’s iconic ballad, “Can You Feel the Love Tonight.”
+This absolute masterpiece of a show obviously builds on the massive success of the 1994 Disney animated film.
+That original movie completely cleaned up at the 1995 Oscars, bagging awards for Hans Zimmer’s brilliant score and, of course, Elton John and Tim Rice’s iconic tune, “Can You Feel the Love Tonight.”

-Following its cinematic success, the stage version made its Broadway debut at the New Amsterdam Theatre in 1997, sweeping six Tony Awards.
-By 1999, the production crossed the Atlantic to make its West End debut at the Lyceum Theatre, where it earned eight Olivier Award nominations and has been dazzling audiences ever since.
+After smashing it at the cinema, the stage version made its Broadway debut at the New Amsterdam Theatre in 1997, sweeping up an impressive six Tony Awards.
+It wasn’t long before it crossed the pond, making its West End debut at the Lyceum Theatre in 1999.
+It racked up eight Olivier nominations right out of the gate and has been completely dazzling audiences here ever since.